-> The first department staff will initially be based out of Queanbeyan and Armidale locations with up to 100 people to eventually be based out of each of the four offices.
+The first Department staff will initially be based out of Queanbeyan and Armidale locations with up to 100 people to eventually be based out of all four offices.

-> The Department of Primary Industries headquarters will continue to operate from Orange with a new DPI head office building due to be completed later this year.
+The Department of Primary Industries headquarters will continue to operate from Orange with a new DPI head office building due to be completed later this year.

 “It is important to have a significant presence right across regional NSW because we know different communities have different needs,” Mr Barilaro said.